waliarubal/WpfHelpers/README.md

 * **ColumnHeaderBehaivor** is a custom behavior to auto generate column headers of DataGrid based on annotation.
 It allows hiding of columns too.
 * **PasswordBoxBindingBehavior** allows binding password of a password box to a string property.

-This package is available via nuget, execute below mentioned command in nuget console.
+This package is available via nuget [here](https://www.nuget.org/packages/NullVoidCreations.WpfHelpers/), execute below mentioned command in nuget console.
 ```
 Install-Package NullVoidCreations.WpfHelpers
 ```
 # Licensing

 Licensing is a component which developers can use in thier projects to incorporate machine bound licenses for their softwares.
-This package is available via nuget, execute below mentioned command in nuget console to include it.
+This package is available via nuget [here](https://www.nuget.org/packages/NullVoidCreations.Licensing/), execute below mentioned command in nuget console to include it.
 ```
 Install-Package NullVoidCreations.Licensing
 ```